crystallabs/event_handler/README.md

 end
 ```

+All handlers must return a Bool as their return value.

 ### Listing event handlers

 To look up the current list of installed handlers for an event, use `handlers`: